jingyang022/ITI110_Project/README.md

 ## This repo contains all documents and actions for the collaboration for this project

 ## Introduction
-For this project, we are to develop a Face Recognition System using Deep Learning.
+For this project, we are to develop a Face Verification System using Deep Learning.

 ## Team Members
 Yap Jing Yang <br>